Calypsonians choose performing positions for finals

 Calypsonians choose performing positions for finalsDominica News Online - Wednesday, February 22nd, 2017 at 4:04 PM

-Genius will set the ball rolling at the biggest show of the Calypso season slated for Saturday as nine Calypsonians attempt to snatch the crown from reigning monarch Dice.
+Jenius will set the ball rolling at the biggest show of the Calypso season slated for Saturday as nine Calypsonians attempt to snatch the crown from reigning monarch Dice.

 Newcomer Stefan will come in second, followed by Bobb.